 Weary from the day before, Kitlyn struggled to drag an overfilled basket of dirty laundry out to a small courtyard behind the castle.
-As soon as her feet found warm, wet stone, slick with moss, she exhaled and let the ponderous burden drop.
+As soon as her feet found warm, wet stone slick with moss, she exhaled and let the ponderous burden drop.
 Wicker clattered on the paving bricks as the basket came to rest beside a round wall of stacked white rocks.
-About knee high, it enshrouded a fire pit beneath an immense cauldron in which they washed the royals’ clothing.
+About knee high, it enshrouded a fire pit beneath an immense cauldron in which servants washed the royals’ clothing.
 It astonished her how much laundry Oona could generate in a week.
 The girl sometimes went through three whole outfits a day.

 She glanced down at her simple tan tunic, a zigzag of black cord at the neck holding it closed, and brown breeches.
 These clothes, she wore every day.
 The style of her outfit hadn’t changed much since she’d turned twelve, save for varying shades of brown.
 No longer a child tagging along after the princess, she’d become one of the serving staff.
 For some months, her shoulder-length hair, tunic, and breeches got her mistaken for a boy.
 Luckily, she’d filled out a couple years ago, and few made that mistake since.